-Being hooked mend I was going though all pricing pages of 317 web services and making our own top 31 of important elements that needed to be on our pricing page as soon as we were going out of beta.
-Now the time has come I think I need go cold turkey on my pricing page addition.
-But this is my last shot… this blogpost explaining you why the first pricing page ever online of Convert Insights, looks like … this.
+Being hooked mend I was going through all pricing pages of 317 web services and making our own top 31 of important elements that needed to be on our pricing page as soon as we were going out of beta.
+Now the time has come I think I need to go cold turkey on my pricing page addition.
+But this is my last shot… this blog post explaining to you why the first pricing page ever online of Convert Insights, looks

 Here the breakdown of some important elements I tried to get into the page that might help others.

 The pricing page is a marketing page and we should repeat the value proposition, in our case we repeat the same phrase from the homepage.
 We did this since we cannot assume every person that comes to our pricing page first sees the homepage.
 It might be this blog post first.
 So at least they now have some idea what our service does “Increase conversion and engagement of website visitors”

 The subtitle might be even more important and we for sure go and test what happens if we switch the two.
 Important elements are the “No credit card needed” we give a “30 day trial” since we feel the 30 days are needed to get a general idea of the entire tool.
 Then we got the ease of sign-up element “sign-up in 60 seconds”.
 These two phrases are very important and will be tested on extensively (and we might already be doing that, but I cannot tell you since that would ruin the test reliability (haha).

 Naming the plans something like gold, standard, diamond, large or whatever does not really do much for most people.
 We helped them by directing our target audience to the right plans.
 Optimizer, for the person that loves improving their own business site.
 Marketer, Business, Agency and in future probably Enterprise.
 That way everyone knows right away that this software fits these general groups and we give another hint of what the software could do.